ErlantzAyo/ProyectoNTRU/README.md

 `Client` connects to `Server` and sends a value.
 This value is encrypted by using a post-quantum algorithm.
 Expected outcome: only the private key owner can read the value and this value is resistant against conventional and quantum attacks.

 ## Client flavours

 - for benchmarks.
-Run the `ClientKem`.
+Run the `benchmark` executable containing CPU and NET benchmarks.
 - for production.
 Continuous mode.
 Use the `__PRODUCTION__` macro or run the `ClientKEM_Production`.

 ## Detailed scenario